lithops-cloud/lithops/README.md

 Clone the repository and run the setup script:

     git clone https://github.com/pywren/pywren-ibm-cloud
+    or
+    git clone git@github.com:pywren/pywren-ibm-cloud.git

+Navigate into `pywren-ibm-cloud` folder

     cd pywren-ibm-cloud/pywren

+If you plan to develop code, stay in the master branch.
+Otherwise obtain the most recent stable release version from the `release` tab.
+For example, if release is `v1.0.0` then execute

+	git checkout -b v1.0.0 v1.0.0

+Build and install

     python3 setup.py install

 ### Deploy PyWren main runtime